AdobeDocs/campaign-web.en/help/v8/email/generative-lp.md

 >[!TAB Text only generation]

-In the following example, we will leverage the AI Assistant Content Accelerator to enhance the content of our landing page.
+In the following example, we will leverage the AI Assistant to enhance the content of our landing page.

 1. After creating and configuring your landing page, click **[!UICONTROL Edit content]**.